tannerwride/orbdemo/README.md

 ### Overview of the project

 The project is a simple web application, that is packaged in a Docker container, and deployed on Kubernetes - hosted on DigitalOcean infrastructure.
-We also have some tests, a security scan, building the image, provisioning the infrastructure and deploying the application.
+We also have some tests, a security scan, building the image, provisioning the infrastructure, and deploying the application.

 ### Workshop topics covered